Am I a candidate for teeth whitening?

 Not everyone was born with a smile as bright and white as they would like it to be.
 There are a lot of factors that can dull the color of your teeth, including genetics, aging, and lifestyle.

 The good news is that there is a simple, affordable procedure that can give you a smile many shades whiter than it is today.
-Tooth whitening is one of the most common cosmetic dentistry procedures around.
+Teeth whitening is one of the most common cosmetic dentistry procedures around.
 But are you a good candidate for professional teeth whitening?
 Let’s take a look at some of the common questions people have about professional teeth whitening.

 How can I prepare for professional teeth whitening?